Olive Picking and Study Camp

 Is it safe?

 You will be living in an area of conflict and engaging in activities to resist the Israeli Occupation.
 The Israeli authorities could disrupt our building activities, though we will not confront them.
-We will be guests of the local communities, and during previous ICAHD rebuilding camps no one has ever been injured or arrested.
+We will be guests of the local communities, and over the past 15 years of rebuilding camps facilitated by ICAHD, no one has ever been injured or arrested.

 What about insurance?